 Voclosporin, requires a specialized manufacturing process.
-Lonza is currently the Company's sole manufacturer of voclosporin and has manufactured the active pharmaceutical ingredient ("API") for the Company's clinical trials since 2004.
+Lonza is currently our sole manufacturer of voclosporin and has manufactured the API for our clinical trials since 2004.
 Pricing for clinical supply is determined through negotiations between Lonza and the Company and is based on the size of specific API production runs and the cost of the raw materials used in the API manufacturing process.
 As at the date of this AIF, we have not experienced any difficulty in obtaining the raw materials required with respect to the manufacturing of voclosporin.